 - Military veterans

 It worked, but the human throng was looking a bit edgy as the minutes ticked by and they waited for the speaker himself to arrive.
+We should, of course, note that the late technique doesn’t always work as this Baroness Scotland speech show.
+Or, indeed, this President Jonathan speech, where the President failed to show up at all!
 As a public speaking technique this is the stuff of political campaigners…not the typical conference speaker!